Commencement Frequently Asked Questions (FAQs)

 Can my children walk across the stage with me?

-No. Children are not permitted to walk across the stage.
-We welcome children to attend the ceremony.
-However, there is no supervision or childcare provided while a parent participates in the ceremony.
-Please have an adult present with children at all times during the event.
+No, children are not permitted to walk across the stage.
+We welcome children, who are accompanied by an adult at all times, to attend the ceremony.
+The College does not provide supervision or childcare while a parent participates in the Ceremony.

 Do children need a ticket?